radrich/richarmstrong.net/_prompts/nouns.md

 ---
 title: "Random Nouns"
 subtitle: "Your Fix of Random Nouns"
-desc: "Use these words to work on your creativity!"
+description: "Use these words to work on your creativity!"
 image: "img/abstract-art-site-thumbnail.jpg"
 background_color: "#ffdfd8"
 ---